-In addition to the core:
+In addition to the core for General Area:

-- Three additional semester hours to be chosen from the following: ENGL 2311, 2322, 2323, 2326, 2327, 2328, 2332, 2333, 2341 - Three additional hours of mathematics - Three additional hours of science chosen from the following: BIOL 1322, 2301, 2302 - EDUC 1301 and 2301 - One elective class consisting of three semester hours. - 3.
-A minimum cumulative grade point average of 2.00 on all college-level courses completed at Ranger College and a minimum cumulative grade point average of 2.00 in all courses presented for graduation. - 4.
-Successful completion of twenty-five percent (25%) of the required hours from Ranger College to graduate with the Associate of Arts degree. - 5.
-Not in excess of fifteen semester hours by correspondence and twelve semester hours by Credit-By-Examination. - 6.
+- Six additional hours of mathematics: MATH 1350 & 1351 - Three additional hours of science. - Six hours of EDUC 1301 and 2301 - Three hours of content area courses - 1.
+A minimum cumulative grade point average of 2.00 on all college-level courses completed at Ranger College and a minimum cumulative grade point average of 2.00 in all courses presented for graduation. - 2.
+Successful completion of twenty-five percent (25%) of the required hours from Ranger College to graduate with the Associate of Arts degree. - 3.
+Not in excess of fifteen semester hours by correspondence and twelve semester hours by Credit-By-Examination. - 4.
 Successful completion of all Texas Success Initiative requirements.
-(Developmental courses may not be counted or used as hours towards graduation.) - 7.
-Satisfactory settlement of all business accounts. - 8.
+(Developmental courses may not be counted or used as hours towards graduation.) - 5.
+Satisfactory settlement of all business accounts. - 6.
 All disciplinary matters must be resolved with the Office of the Vice President for Student Services.